-In case you didn’t know, an INTJ is a type of personality that is referred to as “The Mastermind.”
+If you didn’t know, an INTJ is a type of personality referred to as “The Mastermind.”
 They are comfortable being alone, aloof, and quiet.
 Typically, they are self-sufficient and work more efficiently alone than within groups.

 INTJ is one of the sixteen personality types identified by a personality test known as the Myers-Briggs Type Indicator (MBTI).
 INTJ stands for Introverted, Intuitive, Thinking, and Judging.

 INTJs value objective logic over everything else.
-When there are discussions and decisions to be made, they only trust data and facts.
+When discussions and decisions are made, they only trust data and facts.
 Additionally, INTJs are interested in theories and ideas.

-They are always questioning why stuff happens the way it does when observing the world.
+They constantly question why stuff happens the way it does when observing the world.
 They excel at creating plans and strategies and do not dwell long in uncertainty.
-They are very insightful and learn new ideas, quickly.
+They are very insightful and learn new ideas quickly.
 They also value aptitude, information, and intellect.